 - Publicity cost

-- Contract costs: These are speaker/performance costs inclusive of travel (airfare or other transport).
-Speaker/performance fees must have a written quote provided.
+- Contract costs: These are speaker/performance costs inclusive of travel (airfare or other transport, and hotel accommodations if needed).
+Speaker/performance fees must have a written quote provided that is all inclusive.
 For DJ expenses, a written quote from the DJ must be provided.
 All relevant contracts must be conducted through the Office of Student Affairs.

 - Food costs: All food requests must be accompanied by a written quote from the vendor.
 If you would use Housing and Food Services for snack-type items, please include and estimate from Housing and Food Services.